Altuve, Astros show up in World Series, win Game 3 in DC 4-1

-WASHINGTON (AP)The World Series finally showed up back in Washington, 86 years later – and, sparked by Jose Altuve, the Houston Astros finally showed up in this World Series.
+Yes, the Fall Classic finally showed up back in Washington, 86 years later – and, sparked by Springer and Jose Altuve, the Astros finally showed up in the Fall Classic.

-Altuve doubled twice and scored both times, Zack Greinke repeatedly worked out of trouble, and the Astros made sure they wouldn’t go quietly despite looking listless while falling into a big hole at home, beating the Nationals 4-1 on Friday night to cut their deficit to 2-1 in the best-of-seven Fall Classic.
+Springer had two of Houston’s four steals, Altuve doubled twice before scoring each time, Zack Greinke repeatedly worked out of trouble, and the Astros made sure they wouldn’t go quietly despite looking listless twice at home, beating the Nationals 4-1 on Friday night to cut their Series deficit to 2-1.

+”We’re pretty good, too,” Astros manager AJ Hinch said. ”It kind of re-establishes us.”

 Houston can even things up in Game 4 on Saturday night at Nationals Park.
 Washington will start $140 million lefty Patrick Corbin, while Hinch said he’ll go with rookie Jose Urquidy.